opendocsg/opendoc-sensor-data-exchange/User Guide/Getting Started.md

    ![Image is not available](/assets/Fig1.png)

-You can send a request through email to <sense@tech.gov.sg> to change the role as Administrator to access Administrative features such as manage users.
+You can send a request through email to <sense@tech.gov.sg> to change the role as Administrator to access Administrative features.

 **Step 4:** As a Publisher to publish your relevant information, you must first create your Project to create a topic.
 You can   also subscribe to your own topic.